croaky/blog/articles/monorepo.md

 # Monorepo

 Organizing code into a monorepo can offer a great software development workflow.
-The following is an example of how a monorepo evolved at our startup.
+This is an example of how a monorepo evolved at our startup.

 ## Mentality